ropensci-archive/opendata/README.md

 -   [osmar](http://cran.rstudio.com/web/packages/osmar/index.html): This package provides infrastructure to access OpenStreetMap data from different sources to work with the data in common R manner and to convert data into available infrastructure provided by existing R packages (e.g., into sp and igraph objects).
 -   [osrm](http://cran.rstudio.com/web/packages/osrm/index.html): access OpenStreetMap
 -   The [<span class="Ohat">R2GoogleMaps</span>](http://www.Omegahat.org/R2GoogleMaps/) (not on CRAN) package - which is different from RgoogleMaps - provides a mechanism to generate JavaScript code from R that displays data using Google Maps.
+-   [rcanvec](http://cran.rstudio.com/web/packages/rcanvec/index.html): Provides an interface to the National Topographic System (NTS), which is the way in which a number of freely available Canadian datasets are organized.
+CanVec and CanVec+ datasets, which include all data used to create Canadian topographic maps, are two such datasets that are useful in creating vector-based maps for locations across Canada.
 -   [RgoogleMaps](http://cran.rstudio.com/web/packages/RgoogleMaps/index.html): This package serves two purposes: It provides a comfortable R interface to query the Google server for static maps, and use the map as a background image to overlay plots within R.
 -   The [<span class="Ohat">RKML</span>](http://www.Omegahat.org/RKML/) (not on CRAN) is an implementation that provides users with high-level facilities to generate KML, the Keyhole Markup Language for display in, e.g., Google Earth.
 -   [<span class="Ohat">RKMLDevice</span>](http://www.Omegahat.org/RKMLDevice/) (not on CRAN) allows to create R graphics in KML format in a manner that allows them to be displayed on Google Earth (or Google Maps).